-After a good number of bets come in, the board may adjust based on what has come in to something that looks like this.
+After a good number of bets come in, the board may adjust to something that looks like this.

 These bets are a great way to stay on top of the field for the US Open, but it’s far from the only way to get involved.
-In advance of the tournament, you’ll be able to place your bets in a number of ways.
+In advance of the tournament, you can place your bets in a number of ways.

 This is a bet on the outright winner of the US Open.
-You’ll see US Open golf betting odds for everyone in the field.
+You’ll see odds for everyone in the field.
 From there, the job is to break it down into the contenders you feel have the best chance and make your selections.

 Sportsbooks will release pairings of golfers, and bettors then get to choose which one will fare better.
-It’s just like a moneyline bet for team-based sports, and you can research in similar fashion to boot.
+It’s very similar to a moneyline bet for team sports.

 This is a wager that allows you to pick a golfer to win the tournament or to at least finish highly, such as in the top 10.
 When you really like someone in the field to perform well but aren’t sure if that golfer can win outright, this is a good one to rely on.

-You’ll also be able to zero in on specific parts of the US Open golf tournament, such as the individual rounds.
+You can also zero in on specific parts of the US Open, such as the individual rounds.
 For all four rounds of the US Open, you can place your bets on who will be the leader at the end of the day.